lilkingjr1/simplemysql/README.md

 ```

 ## delete(table, fields[], condition[], order[], limit[])
 Delete one or more records based on a condition (or no condition).
+Returns number of rows affected.

 ```python
 # delete all rows